claiye/zcash-analysis-19733/README.md

 The directory needs to be one on your EBS storage for this solution to work.

+**Indefinite hanging / exiting without an error while running `python heuristicClustering1.py 8a 8b 8c`**

+Issue seems to be due to PySpark.
+Right now, it seems that it cannot process beyond a certain number of data points (250k blockheight is around the limit).
+No solution as of now.

 # Updates from Published Experiment

 - Updated various packages needed to create docker containers (previously could not be run on Ubuntu 18.04).
 Mostly ones that were previous outdated.
 Some packages are updated to not include a specific version number.